Thursday, October 27, 2016

 2,800-year-old papyrus confirms organized kingdom at Jerusalem

-The Israel Antiquities Authority on Wednesday revealed the earliest known extra-biblical reference to Jerusalem in Hebrew writing on a papyrus document confiscated from thieves four years ago by Israeli authorities.
+The Israel Antiquities Authority has revealed the earliest known extra-biblical reference to Jerusalem in Hebrew writing on a papyrus document confiscated from thieves by Israeli authorities.

 The 2,800-year-old papyrus was found following an international enforcement operation by the IAA against antiquities robbers operating in the Judean Desert.
-Where the robbers found the papyrus cannot be sure, but it seems to have been found in a cave by the Hever Stream in the desert.
+Where the robbers found the papyrus cannot be stated with certainty, but it seems to have been found in a cave by the Hever Stream in the desert.

-The papyrus was revealed at the IAA’s Innovations in the Archaeology of Jerusalem and its Region conference on Wednesday.
+The papyrus was revealed at the IAA’s Innovations in the Archaeology of Jerusalem and its Region conference.

 Archaeologists are usually wary of publicizing finds not made through formal excavation due to the uncertainty of their origin.
 In this case, the researchers are confident that the find is authentic.

-Carbon-14 analysis shows that the papyrus is between 2,500 and 2,800 years old.
+Carbon-14 analysis suggests the papyrus is between 2,500 and 2,800 years old.
 The Hebrew lettering is typical of the seventh century B.C.E.
 (699 B.C.E. – 600 B.C.E.)
 Though the writing itself could have been forged, the archaeologists believe it too is authentic.

 Two lines of ancient Hebrew script were preserved on the papyrus, the IAA says.